[LACTO] Mom's easy yougurt recipe &

 Defrost the spinach (microwave), and squeeze out all excess water.

 In a bowl mix the spinach, ricotta, and cottage cheese.
-If there are
+If there

 any left over straw mushrooms, chop them and add to this mixture.